-I have not had a chance to participate in one of my favorite virtual cooking events in a very long time; the MacTweets Macaron challenge, which is hosted by the lovely Jamie and Deeba.
-When I saw that their December challenge was not due until the 25th of December, I knew I had time and it worked out as I was planning on making macarons for our clients.
-Killed two birds with one giant macaron.
-This festive recipe for Spicy Hot Chocolate Macarons will not kill any birds, instead, it will put smiles on many faces!
+I have not had a chance to participate in one of my favorite virtual cooking events in a long time.
+The MacTweets Macaron challenge, if you are not familiar with it, is a virtual macaroon event that is hosted monthly by the lovely Jamie of Life’s A Feast and Deeba of Passionate About Baking.
+When I saw that the December challenge was not due until the 25th of December, I knew I had time to participate as I was planning on making macarons for my clients.
+The theme this month is Savory and Sweet.
+This festive recipe for Spicy Hot Chocolate Macarons is exactly that, and it will put smiles on everyone’s face.

-Every year we put together homemade goodies for our very best clients.
-Macarons always make the list as they are elegant and well, just perfect for a holiday treat.
-The problem with making macarons is that I start to get a bit crazy as I am making them; thinking of all the flavors I could add to the package.
-For instance, last year I could not stop at just one, instead, I had three different flavors: Eggnog, Ancho Chili and Chartreuse.
-This year I decided to focus on one flavor and to make it perfect.
-It just so happened to fall perfectly into the MacTweets challenge of Savory Sweet.
+Every year I put together homemade goodies for our best clients.
+Macarons always make the list as they are elegant and make the perfect holiday treat.
+The problem with making macarons is that once I start I begin to get a bit crazy while I am making them; thinking of all the flavors I could add to the package and many times there are a few additions.
+Last year I could not stop at just one, instead and ended up adding three different flavors: Eggnog, Ancho Chili and Chartreuse.
+This year I decided to focus on one flavor and make it really good.

-I used my fail-proof macaron recipe and added Scharffenberger unsweetened bittersweet chocolate that I spiced up with some chipotle chili powder.
-Then I made homemade vanilla bean marshmallow fluff; which was heavenly and I had to control myself from eating it all with a wooden spoon.
-If you do not want to make the fluff, then use store-bought, which is just as good.
+I used my fail-proof macaron base recipe and added Scharffenberger unsweetened bittersweet chocolate.
+I spiced up the chocolate with chipotle chili powder with is more subtle than over spicy with hints of smokiness.
+The middle filling was homemade vanilla bean marshmallow fluff; which is so heavenly that I had to control myself from eating it all with a spoon.
+If you do not want to make the fluff, you could use store-bought, which is just as good.
 I pulled together my spicy hot chocolate macaron with a dusting of crushed candy canes.
-It was like a steamy mug of spicy but sweet hot chocolate on a cold afternoon.
+The end result was a delicious macaron that was like enjoying a steamy mug of spicy but sweet hot chocolate on a cold afternoon.
 All that was missing was the crackling fireplace.

 1 cup powdered sugar